 Loretta Dunn has lived in Grey Bruce since 2010.
 She took early retirement in 2012 after a 32 year career in marketing and communications, most of those years at head office for The Co-operators in Guelph.

-Loretta and her husband Dean live in Allan Park Estates (between Hanover and Durham) and share their home with their four legged companions – dogs Murphy and Wilson.
-They have two daughters and one granddaughter.
+Loretta and her husband Dean live near Allan Park and have two daughters and three granddaughters.

 Sheryl Newton - Activity Chair